fuzzylabs/MindGPT/README.md

 python run.py --embed
 ```

-In data embedding pipeline, we use the validated dataset from data preparation pipeline and use Chroma vector store to embedding of the text data.
-This process is performed for both Mind and NHS data.
+In data embedding pipeline, we take the validated dataset from data preparation pipeline and use Chroma vector database to store the embedding of the text data.
+This pipelines uses both the Mind and NHS data.

+> Note: This pipelines might take somewhere between 5-10 mins to run.

 ## Provision pre-trained LLM